dguo/dannyguo.com/src/pages/blog/how-to-disable-5g-for-a-samsung-galaxy-s21-fe-phone.md

 ![Disabling 5G](https://i.imgur.com/j3caepW.jpg)

-And that has worked as expected.
-When I first got the phone, I saw the 5G symbol in the top bar.
-Now I only ever see 4G.
+And from then on, I only ever saw 4G in the network status.